Narcissistic Personality Disorder (NPD) at a Glance

 The DSM specifies nine diagnostic criteria.
 Five (or more) of these criteria must be met for a diagnosis of Narcissistic Personality Disorder (NPD) to be rendered.

 [In the text below, I have proposed modifications to the language of these criteria to incorporate current knowledge about this disorder.
 My modifications appear in bold italics.]

-[My amendments do not constitute a part of the text of the DSM-IV-TR, nor is the American Psychiatric Association (APA) associated with them in any way.]
+[My amendments do not constitute a part of the text of the DSM, nor is the American Psychiatric Association (APA) associated with them in any way.]

 Proposed Amended Criteria for the Narcissistic Personality Disorder

 According to the DSM IV-TR, between 2% and 16% of the population in clinical settings (between 0.5-1% of the general population) are diagnosed with Narcissistic Personality Disorder (NPD).
 Most narcissists (50-75%, according to the DSM-V) are men.
 The DSM V suggests that “between 0% and 6.2% of community samples” may be diagnosed with Narcissistic Personality Disorder based on the DSM-IV criteria.